Contentious Hong Kong extradition bill delayed as thousands protest

 Loopholes

-Ms Law has consistently defended the legislation as necessary to close legal loopholes with other countries and territories.
+Ms Lam has consistently defended the legislation as necessary to close legal loopholes with other countries and territories.
 A vote was scheduled for June 20th.

 Sunday’s protest was widely seen as reflecting growing apprehension about relations with the Communist Party-ruled mainland, whose leader, Xi Jinping, has said he has zero tolerance for those demanding greater self-rule for Hong Kong.